pgjdbc/pgjdbc/TESTING.md

 ./gradlew -PjdkTestVersion=8 test
 ```

-You could lauch `./gradlew parameters` to get the list of available parameters.
+You could launch `./gradlew parameters` to get the list of available parameters.

 If the test suite reports errors or failures that you cannot
 explain, please post the relevant parts of the output to the